sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 ## Introduction

-This document introduces the **Disaggregated API for SONiC Hosts** (**DASH** for short) from an architectural point of view.
+This document introduces the **Disaggregated API for SONiC Hosts** (**DASH** for short) from an holistic point of view.
 DASH is an open source project with the goal to deliver high-speed network connectivity to critical cloud enterprise applications.